 Aside from accountants, few people relish the challenge of tax filing season.

-But this past spring many individuals and small business owners had more cause to complain than usual after they ended up with a smaller federal tax refund, or worse — having to pay more in taxes to Uncle Sam.
+But this past spring many individuals and small business owners had more cause to complain than usual.
+They ended up with a smaller federal tax refund, or worse — having to pay more in taxes to Uncle Sam.

 The reason behind much of this angst was the sweeping 2017 tax overhaul that Congress passed in late December 2017.
 Among its many changes, the law altered how much income tax employers withhold from workers’ paychecks.